 - Unit Price

 Product Description: Alder cones (Alnus rubra) are one of the most popular botanicals we see in the blackwater, biotope, and vivarium ecosystems niche.
 For good reason, they are full of tannins, cultivate nutritious biofilms, and break down into beneficial detritus!
-Their tint-producing properties land them in the top 10 list of our highest tannin botanicals, plus alder cones contain an abundance of antioxidants, humic acids, polyphenols, and other health-promoting compounds.
+Their tint-producing properties land them in the top 5 list of our highest tannin botanicals, plus alder cones contain an abundance of antioxidants, humic acids, polyphenols, and other health-promoting compounds.
 Our alder cones are hand-picked by us here in the Pacific Northwest and could help lower the pH of soft water, meaning they can act as a more sustainable solution to the use of peat moss.
 The high surface area of alder cones cultivates an abundance of biofilms and fungal networks, making them great for shrimp and other sucker-mouth fish to graze on.
-Depending on the fish and invertebrates you have in your aquarium, we consider alder cones to be durable aquarium botanicals to add texture to your botanical method aquarium.
+Depending on the fish and invertebrates you have in your aquarium, we consider alder cones to be durable aquarium botanicals to add texture to your botanical aquarium or vivarium.
 We provide a mix of single alder cones and alder cones in clusters.
 This bag and its contents are biodegradable!
 Did you know our product packaging is made from renewable and sustainable sugarcane?
 So just like the botanicals inside, it will compost when returned to nature.

 Not for Human Consumption.
 Preparation Required.